-11. The proposed winery use complies with the applicable provisions of Napa County Code and is consistent with the policies and standards of the Napa County General Plan; Analysis: Compliance with the Zoning Ordinance The project is consistent with the AW zoning district regulations.
+15. The proposed use complies with applicable provisions of the Napa County Code and is consistent with the policies and standards of the Napa County General Plan and any applicable specific plan.

+Analysis: Compliance with the Zoning Ordinance

+The project is consistent with the AW zoning district regulations.
 A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.20.030) are permitted in the AW District subject to an approved use permit.
-The proposed project includes the construction of a new winery facility and establishment of the winery's visitation and marketing program.
+The proposed project includes the construction of a new winery facility, construction of tasting rooms, construction of new process and domestic wastewater systems, an increase in annual wine production, establishment of employment, tours and tastings/visitation and marketing events.
 The project, as conditioned, complies with the Napa County Winery Definition Ordinance (WDO) and all other requirements of the Zoning Code as applicable.

-Analysis: Compliance with the General Plan As proposed and conditioned, the requested Use Permit is consistent with the overall goals and policies of the 2008 Napa County General Plan.
-The General Plan land use designation for the subject parcel is Agricultural, Watershed, and Open Space (AWOS).
+Analysis: Compliance with the General Plan and other applicable specific plans As proposed and as conditioned, the requested Use Permit Minor Modification is consistent with the overall goals and objectives of the General Plan (2008).
+The General Plan land use designation for the subject parcel is Agricultural Resource (AR) and Agriculture, Watershed and Open Space (AWOS).

 General Plan Agricultural Preservation and Land Use Goal AG/LU-1 guides the County to "preserve existing agricultural land uses and plan for agriculture and related activities as the primary land uses in Napa County."
 General Plan Goal AG/LU-3 states that the County should "support the economic viability of agriculture, including grape growing, winemaking, other types of agriculture, and supporting industries to ensure the preservation of agricultural lands."
 Goal AG/LU-3 and Policy AG/LU-2 recognize wineries as agricultural uses.

-The use of the property for fermenting and processing grape juice into wine supports the economic viability of agriculture within the County, consistent with Goal AG/LU-3 and Policy AG/LU-4 ("The County will reserve agricultural lands for agricultural use including land used for grazing and watershed/open space...").
-By allowing the proposed agricultural use, the requested Use Permit supports the economic viability of the existing vineyards and agricultural product processing, consistent with Economic Development Goal E-1 and Policy E-1.
+The continued use of the property for fermenting and processing of grape juice into wine supports the economic viability of agriculture within the County, consistent with Goal AG/LU-3 and Policy AG/LU-4 ("The County will reserve agricultural lands for agricultural use including land used for grazing and watershed/open space...").
+By allowing the expansion of the existing agricultural use, the requested Use Permit Minor Modification supports the economic viability of both the vineyard and agricultural product processing uses on the property, consistent with Economic Development Goal E-1 and Policy E-1.

 The "Right to Farm" is recognized throughout the General Plan and is specifically called out in Policy AG/LU-15 and in the County Code.
 "Right to Farm" provisions ensure that agriculture remains the primary land use in Napa County and is not threatened by potentially competing uses or neighbor complaints.
-Napa County's adopted General Plan reinforces the County's long- standing commitment to agricultural preservation, urban centered growth, and resource conservation.
+Napa County's adopted General Plan reinforces the County's long-standing commitment to agricultural preservation, urban centered growth, and resource conservation.

-Applicable Napa County General Plan goals and policies:
+Applicable Napa County General Plan goals and policies